southalc/podman/REFERENCE.md

 ### `podman::rootless`

-Enable rootless podman containers to run as a systemd user service.
+Enable a given user to run rootless podman containers as a systemd user service.

 ### `podman::subgid`